JohnSiegel/parse_json/README.md

 import 'package:parse_json/parse_json.dart';
 ```

 Then match up a constructor's named parameters with your JSON data, and make a factory function that uses `parse` to create an object from JSON.
+In the `parse` function, you will need to provide the constructor to use, the JSON data, and a map that matches the named parameters of the constructor to the JSON keys.
 Here is an example of a simple class with primitive members:

 Data:
 ```json